• Skip to primary navigation

 Walnut taco meat is going to be one of your new favorite ways to have tacos!

-This vegan taco meat is so easy to make, only has 9 ingredients and is ready in less than 15 minutes!
+This vegan taco meat is so easy to make, it only has 9 ingredients and is ready in less than 15 minutes!
 Naturally gluten free, dairy free, paleo, Whole30 and low carb friendly, you are not going to believe this taco meat is made with walnuts!

 Wooden spoon in skillet with vegan walnut taco meat.

-Why you are going to love this recipe
+Why you will love this recipe

 • Everyone loves tacos, but it can be boring to always have the same filling.
 That’s why this mushroom walnut taco meat is such a great addition to your normal taco night rotation!